dxfjs/writer/docs/guide/headers.md

 ## setting Unit

-To set unit use the convenient function `setUnits()`, it is a factory function that sets the unit:
+To set unit use the convenient function `setUnits()`, it is a function that sets the unit:

 ```js
 import { DxfWriter, Units } from '@tarikjabiri/dxf';